jwachlin/metashunt_mcp/README.md

 ## Notes and limitations

-- The MCP surface intentionally has **no R-shunt / configuration tools**: the device manages shunt switching autonomously to keep burden voltage low while measuring from ~10s of nA to ~2 A.
-- The original blocking config read/write device functions still exist in `metashunt_v2_lib.py` for manual hardware testing, but are not exposed as MCP tools.
 - Transport is **stdio only**; the serial I/O stays on the host machine where the MetaShunt is plugged in (OpenCode launches the server locally).
 No cloud / OpenRouter side ever touches the USB device.